Airlock Claude Code Enforcer

 The Airlock Claude Code Enforcer is a plugin that hooks into Claude Code's tool-use pipeline.
 When Claude attempts to run a shell command, edit a file, or make an MCP call, the plugin intercepts the action and forwards it to a local daemon.
 The daemon encrypts the action with AES-256-GCM and submits it to the Airlock Gateway.
 Your Mobile Approver receives a push notification — you review the action and sign your decision with Ed25519.
 The daemon verifies the signature locally before allowing execution.

 The daemon starts and stops automatically with your Claude Code sessions.
-It maintains a persistent WebSocket connection for real-time presence, so the mobile app always shows your workspace status.
+It maintains a persistent WebSocket connection for real-time presence, so the Mobile Approver always shows your workspace status.

 Security model: The